dexterklui/notes/Computer/WebDev/JavaScript/web-events.md

 reload/redirect current page on submission of form.
 To prevent that, call the Event method `preventDefault()`.

+Another example is during a click event, it prevents opening the link on a `<a>` tag, you can call `preventDefault()` on an parent element during bubble phase to make this effective, i.e. the default behaviour is still prevented even if the event reaches `<a>` before it reaches another element and the `preventDefault()` gets called.

 # Handling Event Propagation

 ## Stop further propagation